 "Gauge" is the thickness of the post.
 The higher the number, the thinner the post.
 Nose piercing is usually done with an 18 gauge (1.02mm) post.
 After a nose piercing heals, most people switch to a 20 gauge (.81mm) post because it is thinner and leaves a smaller hole.
-A post thinner than 22 gauge, such as 24 gauge or earring post thickness, is not recommended for nose piercings.
+A post thinner than 20 gauge is not recommended for most nose piercings.

 The proper post length (the length of the part inside your nose) can keep a nose screw from flipping around, or a help a nose pin lay flat on the nose.
 Through years of research and conversations with our customers, we developed a standard length that fits most people.
 A proper fit should be comfortable and have a little room for the natural expansion and contraction of your nostrils.
 It shouldn't be tight or so loose that it hits your septum.

-Q: What gauge and style would you recommend for a new piercing?
+Q: What style would you recommend for a new piercing?

-A: The L-shape in 18 gauge is the best choice for a new piercing.
+A: The L post (Standard) is the best choice for a new piercing.
 We also recommend using our 1.6mm perfect diamond nose stud or larger, because a smaller size may fall into a new piercing.